Macedonian Ruins

 God divorced both Israel and Judah.
 They had rejected the terms of the covenant which gave them exclusive rights to God's favour.

-Jesus was "sent only to the lost sheep of the house of Israel"2 and wanted to draw them under his wings,3 they were unwilling.
-This rejection initiated a time allowing the Gentiles to be grafted in4 and to enter into God's favour through a new covenant5—in the hope of provoking Israel to jealousy.6
+Jesus was "sent only to the lost sheep of the house of Israel" and wanted to draw them under his wings, but they were unwilling.
+This rejection initiated a time allowing the Gentiles to be grafted into a new covenant and God's favour —in the hope of provoking Israel to jealousy.

 A New People Group - The Body of Christ

-There is now a new people group, the called out ones.
+The result is a new people group, the called-out ones.
 If I were to put into my own words what we read in Matthew 16:18, I have the following:

-I also say to you that you are Peter, and upon this truth I will build those people I call to assemble; and the gates of the abode of evil will not confine them. (my version)
+I also say to you that you are Peter, and upon this truth, I will build those people I call to assemble, and they will break free of the gates of the abode of evil that confines them. (my version)

-The Ekklesia (the church7), citizens of the Kingdom called out to be a governing assembly, are often and clearly referred to as the body of Christ as shown in the following verses.
+The Ekklesia (the church), citizens of the Kingdom called out to be a governing assembly, are often referred to as the body of Christ, as shown in the following verses.

 ...the Gentiles are fellow heirs and fellow members of the body, and fellow partakers of the promise in Christ Jesus through the gospel, (Ephesians 3:6)